Myf Warhurst: Radio and podcasting

 Working as a radio announcer at Triple J, Warhurst came to the attention of the station's audience through short bi-weekly segments for Merrick and Rosso's Drive program in 2000.
 In 2001, Warhurst began hosting the Net 50 request program on Saturday nights, and in 2003, came to prominence as host of the weekday Lunch shift and her daily segment The Trashy Lunchtime Quiz.
 In January 2007 she joined Jay and the Doctor in hosting The Breakfast Show as Myf, Jay and the Doctor.

 It was announced on 10 October 2007 that she would leave Triple J and co-host a new breakfast show with comedian Peter Helliar and take over the Triple M Melbourne breakfast spot from The Cage, who finished up in November 2007.

+In 2020 Warhurst presented history podcast series Our Place for independent network Litmus Media.

 Warhurst is co-host, with Zan Rowe, of the weekly podcast Bang On, "about music, art, life and stuff".
+Produced by Double J, Bang On won Best Host at the 2024 Australian Podcast Awards.

 Television

-Warhurst's television work has included hosting jtv, the December 2006 special My Favourite Album, and captaining a team on Spicks and Specks from its inception in 2005 until it finished in 2011.
+Warhurst's television work has included hosting jtv, the December 2006 special My Favourite Album, and captaining a team on Spicks and Specks from its inception in 2005 until it finished in 2011, and again after its resumption with special episodes beginning in 2018 and as a full-time show in 2021.
 When finishing Spicks and Specks, Warhurst said "I've been lucky enough to experience many great things.
 I've seen Frank Woodley's privates, been naked under a desk with Pete Murray, and met many of my childhood musical crushes.
 Life can't get much better than that, so this seems like the perfect time to wind things up."
 Worst moments included her embarrassment at not being able to recall the name of Nirvana's "Smells Like Teen Spirit" upon hearing it.